JamesThanni/CAS-University-Coursework-Java-Computer-Shop-Application/README.md

 This is my first ever Object Oriented Programming Project and I look forward to learning more about OOP and producing more efficient software! :)

 To run the project, run "java -jar cas.jar" in the directory.
+All source code and java files are located in the "cas-cwk" folder

+To operate the program, search for items with the search button, select them by clicking on the table row and once added to basket, you may test the available functionalities.

 FAQ?
 - Item is list in blank initially?
 Clear the search input textbox and press search.